 On your seaside jaunt, check out the local food scene for a taste of the ocean.
 Fishmekan is a popular restaurant for modern seafood, while Riddle & Fins offers a unique setting for beachside dining.

 Get an affordable page-turner for the coach journey home at City Books, a cosy little shop off the beaten path.
-It has a large collection of signed copies, so you might find a rare collectable from one of your literary heroes.
+It has a large collection of signed copies, so you might even find a rare collectable.

 Perfect for cheap bites on the go, grab a sandwich, pastry or coffee at this popular new joint.
 It’s an ideal staging post during your weekend sightseeing session in Brighton.